 Newark – On Tuesday, July 3, 2018 Jane A. Macauley, 30, of Middletown turned herself in at Delaware State Police Troop 2 on active warrants charging her with falsely reporting a carjacking.

 Bear -Delaware State Police detectives have obtained arrest warrants for Jane A. Macauley, 30, of Middletown, for falsely reporting a carjacking incident in April, and are asking for the public’s assistance in locating her, according to Public Information Officer, Master Corporal Michael Austin.

 Austin said the original incident occurred at approximately 9:31 p.m., Wednesday, April 18, 2018, on DE Route 71 (Red Lion Road), in the area of Old Summit Road, Bear.
-Macauley advised the investigating Trooper that her Chevrolet Impala was rear-ended by another vehicle and after pulling over to assess the damage, an occupant of the striking vehicle entered her vehicle and drove off.
+Macauley advised the investigating Trooper that her Chevrolet Impala was rear-ended by another vehicle and after pulling over to assess the damage, an occupant of the striking vehicle entered her vehicle and drove off, according to Austin.

-Through a variety of investigative measures, detectives were able to determine that Macauley falsely reported the incident in order to make a fraudulent insurance claim.
+Through a variety of investigative measures, detectives were able to determine that Macauley falsely reported the incident in order to make a fraudulent insurance claim, said Austin.
 Warrants are currently on file charging Macauley with one count each of Insurance Fraud and Falsely Reporting an Incident.

 Macauley is described as a black female, 5’8″, 155 lbs.